williamchan/williamchan.github.io/_posts/2021-07-22-health-insurance.md

 ### Picking health insurance from your employer (non-Medicare)

 Employers typically offer a mix of HMO and PPO options.
-Again, let’s be opinionated.
-Pick a PPO, avoid the HMOs.
+Again, be opinionated.
+Avoid the HMOs and pick a great PPO.
 You care about your health and a HMO cares about finances, which is the very definition of misaligned incentives.

-To pick a good PPO, check the best hospitals in your region and see which employer-sponsored PPOs they accept.
+To pick a great PPO, check the best hospitals in your region and see which employer-sponsored PPOs they accept.
 One view of the best hospitals is the list of [NCI-designated cancer centers](https://www.cancer.gov/research/infrastructure/cancer-centers/find).
 Another view is [US News rankings for cardiology](https://health.usnews.com/best-hospitals/rankings/cardiology-and-heart-surgery).
 In the SF Bay Area, the best hospitals are [Stanford Hospital](https://stanfordhealthcare.org/for-patients-visitors/health-insurance-plans.html) and [UCSF Medical Center](https://www.ucsfhealth.org/billing-and-insurance/health-insurance).

 <img style="margin-left: auto; margin-right: auto;" src="/assets/nci-map.png"/>